SmartBear/zephyr-for-jira-examples/junit4-example/README.md

 ```

 Also, you'll need to register the JUnit Listener.
 This listener is responsible for generating the correct JSON
-output file needed for uploading to Zephyr Scale or Zephyr Squad.
+output file needed for uploading to Zephyr.

 ```
 <build>